lwh84/zainali/README.md

 ## What I would like to fix
 I guess I'm not fixing anything anymore, but these are the things that I would really like to fix now:
-- slowness, I guess I need to slack down on object creation and use something persistant for my created objects.
+- Make it faster, I guess I need to slack down on object creation and use something persistant for my created objects.
-- styling, matbe I would spice it up a bit more with Material style.
+- styling, maybe I would spice it up a bit more with Material style.
 Like using the Floating Action Button, make a cardview.
 But also using more of the styles.xml and re-use styles for my views.
 - Clear up the code, seperating the logic from the layout.
 It's still a bit messy for my taste.